saramangelo/read-my-readme/README.md

 - [Questions](#questions)

 ## Installation
-sldkfoend
+Clone the repository on Github.

 ## Usage
-sldkfj
+In the terminal, cd to the correct directory, type node index.js, answer the prompts.

 ## Credits
-sdlfk
+N/A

 ## License
-Apache_2.0
+MIT

 ## Features
-sldfkjsdflkj
+N/A

 ## How to Contribute
-sldkflskdf
+N/A
 (https://www.contributor-covenant.org/)

 ## Tests
-sldkfjsdf
+N/A

 ## Questions
 Reach me at the links below with additional questions:
-- Github username: sdldk
+- Github username: saramangelo
-- Email: sldkfd
+- Email: saramangelo@gmail.com